Hopelezz/HopelezzBlog/README.md

 - [ ] Add a `404` page
 - [ ] Add a Dark Theme.
 - [ ] Searchbar for posts.
-  - Invert the colors and make everything Glow.
+  - Invert the colors and make everything `Glow`.
 - [x] Fix the `Most Recent Posts` button on the LeftSideBar
 - [ ] Add a Search Feature to query the posts for keywords
 - [ ] Change the way `Lists` look